caracara6/tgc16-p3-fe/README.md

 On the admin site, admin can add new product listings and relevant wine-specific information.
 Fields include name, description, taste and smell attributes, winery, grape varietals, vintage.
 Admin can also update information about the products, for e.g. new stock or a change in price.

 _Limitations and future implementations_

+Due to the time limitation of this project, certain features have yet to be developed.
+This includes sorting, pagination, and autocomplete.

+Users are currently unable to view their orders, as well as do CRUD on their account information.
+Plans in future include implementing this feature for users to change their account information.

+Some comments in the code have not been removed prior to project submission as I intend to work on this in future.

 ## Testing